 Outdated technology frustrates both your employees and customers.
 Slow internet speeds, clunky operating systems, and inadequate programs and tools can make even the simplest, daily tasks more arduous than necessary.
 More often than not old and outdated equipment hinders your staff’s day to day productivity.

 Take care of yourself

 This last one is a personal one, but it’s certainly crucial to your business.
-You’re not invincible; you’re human, which means you need to eat healthy, take breaks, detox, and unwind.
+You’re not invincible; you’re human, which means you need to eat healthily, take breaks, detox, and unwind.
 A study revealed that productivity declines after a 50-hour workweek, and goes down so much after 55 hours that working more than that makes no difference.
 Exercise helps increase your mental alertness and prevents illness.
 Eating a healthy, balanced diet prevents fatigue, and super foods like berries, salmon, and nuts help nourish the brain.
 Lastly, remember to hydrate – dehydration has been correlated with poor planning skills.

 To make sure that you don’t join the 42% of people who don’t achieve their new year’s resolutions, here are some tips to sticking to them: